 The table should now look like this:

-menu arrow and rename it to First Order
+and rename it to First_Order

 set the formula to:

-Go ahead and turn off the filter:
+Go ahead and disable the filter.

-Now Marketing has the data they are requesting:
+Marketing now has the data they requested:

 .

-from the Sample Database, selecting these columns:
+from the Sigma Sample Database

-Click the menu in the F_Sales table and select Element Source
+table and select Element Source

 and then Join